dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_7.md

 ## CSM with unbounded reliable FIFO channels is a Turing complete model of computation

+The details of the reduction are intricate.
+However, the overall idea is fairly simple.
+In the following note, we will only look at the overall idea behind the proof.

 ### Short reminder about Turing machine

 A Turing machine is composed of two elements: